davidlentz/WNDA3100v3/README.md

 # WNDA3100v3

 This driver is confirmed to work for the WNDA3100v3 on Ubuntu 16.04.
+It can be installed using the instructions below.

 100% of the credit for this goes to the original author whose repo I have forked. jurobystricky/Netgear-A6210